Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 comments: true
 ---

-# Fastly and the Edge Computing
+# Edge Computing and Fastly

 Fastly offers a powerful edge cloud service; it brings the tools to provide apps optimized for speed and scale.
 Edge computing is done at or near the customer's requests instead of relying on the cloud at one of a dozen data centers to do all the work.
 Literally, this has a geographic meaning.
 It doesn't mean the cloud will disappear.
 It means the cloud is coming to you.

-Fastly provides the way to decentralize your applications' architecture using WebAssembly that executes on the Edge, following the words from Fastly
+Fastly provides the way to decentralize your application's architecture using WebAssembly that executes on the Edge, following the words from Fastly

 > Compute@Edge is a computation platform capable of running custom binaries that you compile on your own systems and upload to Fastly...

 Fastly is Rust language enthusiastic.
 The applications that you submit to the Compute@Edge service are WebAsembly binaries that run on top of a super performant interpreter implemented in Rust, called Lucet.
 Fastly also provides a Rust library for HTTP services implementation, which means that you are fully supported to implement your services in Rust and then compile them to WebAssembly.

-# Rust

-Following the official definition of [Rust](https://www.rust-lang.org/)
-> A language empowering everyone to build reliable and efficient software.

-Rust makes this claim because it is memory safe and performant.
+Rust is a relatively new language, it is memory safe and performant.
 It supports the compilation of the source code to WebAssembly almost since the release of Rust's toolchain.
-To me, this is one of the  reasons why Fastly is betting for WebAssembly as the language to run applications in the edge.

 To run your first "hello world" in Fastly Edge computing, you can follow this [tutorial](https://developer.fastly.com/learning/compute/).
 Fastly provides a CLI tool to interact with the computing edge service API, to create, delete, and deploy services.
 Each service is deployed as an HTTP service.
 When you make a deploy with the CLI tool, you submit a Wasm binary with a specific structure.
 I meant a particular form that the Wasm module needs, to provide all the plumbing to interact with HTTP calls and the service's application entry point.
 The fastly CLI provides the boilerplate for creating a Rust project.
 The before mentioned infrastructure is built when it is compiled to Wasm.